2026 Schedule of Events

 FRIDAY, JULY 24

-* FRIDAY, JULY 24, Mid-Day
+* FRIDAY, JULY 24, Late Morning, Exact Time to Be Determined

 Time to Be Set, Location: Mt.
 Kineo, Rockwood, Maine,

-We will meet at the Rockwood Boat Landing, where a shuttle will take Fest-goers from the village of Rockwood over to Mt.
-Kineo.
-Join Chris Sockalexis, Penobscot Tribal Historic Preservation Officer, archeologist, and flintknapper will provide an on-site presentation about the importance of Mt.
+Join Chris Sockalexis, Penobscot Tribal Preservation Historian, archeologist, and flint knapper, will provide an on-site presentation about the importance of Mt.
 Kineo’s rare rhyolite to Indigenous tool-making, a history of his ancestral home, and demonstration about flintknapping.

 FRIDAY, JULY 24

-THOREAU IN THE MAINE WOODS
+HENRY THOREAU AND THE PEOPLE OF MAINE

 with Thoreau Historian Richard Smith